7 min read

 Speed is another critical factor.
 A laggy search engine can interrupt flow state, which is priceless for developers.
 And in collaborative teams, shared query histories and pinned search threads (like Kometa’s features) can make all the difference.

-The Best Search Engines for Software Engineers will always align with these core developer values.
+The best search engines for software engineers will always align with these core developer values.

-Bonus Mentions: Honorable Search Tools for 2025
+Bonus Mentions: Honourable Search Tools for 2026

 Stack Overflow AI Search